7h3rAm/7h3rAm.github.io/_posts/libemu-shellcode-detection.md

 > being [Position
 > Independent](http://en.wikipedia.org/wiki/Position-independent_code).

+## Installation and Testing

-Installation instructions are very well documented and a quick search would provide you good references, like [this](http://blog.xanda.org/2012/05/16/installation-of-libemu-and-pylibemu-on-ubuntu/) for example.
+Libemu install instructions are very well documented and a quick search would provide you good references, like [this](http://blog.xanda.org/2012/05/16/installation-of-libemu-and-pylibemu-on-ubuntu/) for example.
 Once both Libemu and it's Python binding, [pylibemu](https://github.com/buffer/pylibemu), are installed we can have a quick validation test:

 ```python
 #!/usr/bin/env python